-Amazingly, WordPress now powers more websites than websites that do not use any CMS according to w3techs.
+Amazingly, WordPress now powers more websites than websites that do not use any CMS:

 One of the main drivers of WordPress’ popularity is that it is free.
 WordPress is licensed under the GPLv2, which means it is free to use and modify by anyone.

-WordPress is estimated to have had over 151-people years of contributions to the open source project.
+WordPress is estimated to have had over 100 years of developer time contributed to the open source project.

 WordPress Basics – Pages and Posts